AI Conceptual Artist | Rotarian | Recognised among the ‘115 Best Digital Artists of Our Generation’

-Mia Fendi operates at the intersection of memory, imagination, and machine—where centuries of artistic mastery are reinterpreted through the precision of artificial intelligence.
-Her work is not pastiche, but proposition: a new visual language rooted in reverence and rebellion.
+Mia Fendi operates at the intersection of memory, machine, and imagination—where centuries of artistic mastery are reinterpreted through artificial intelligence.
+Her work is not imitation, but transformation: a new visual language born from reverence and bold vision.

 ART REVIEWS: